 The tempered glass Taylor Precision Products Classic Line candy/deep-fry thermometer has a temperature range of between 100°F and 400°F.

-This is a traditional-style thermometer filled with a blue food-safe liquid that is easy to read through the magnifying tube.
+This traditional-style thermometer is filled with a blue food-safe liquid that can be easily read through the magnifying tube.

-There can be a tendency for the inner tube to condense, which can make it more difficult to read when in use.
-This has an adjustable pan clip and it comes during a protective sleeve that is printed with a reference temperature guide.
+The inner tube can tend to condense, making it more difficult to read when in use.
+This has an adjustable pan clip and a protective sleeve printed with a reference temperature guide.

 You just clean this by wiping it over with a damp cloth and then drying it.
 Like with any candy thermometer, it can be worth doing a quick calibration test with ice or boiling water before using it.